Unclassified Leave Types and Policies

 Provision for leave with pay for the purpose of professional or cultural improvement, or for the purpose of renewal, is a well-established administrative device intended to improve the quality of higher education professional service.
 The Board recognizes that such a policy is justifiable and desirable and therefore provides for leaves of absence for full-time members of the faculty under the conditions specified below.

 The compensation from the state for the period of leave approved shall be at the rate of not more than 75% of the salary the individual will receive during the current fiscal year for the period of time leave is applied for and granted.
-Employers and employees shall contribute to the retirement system on the basis of full annual salary rate.
+Employers and employees shall contribute to the retirement system based on full annual salary rates.
 Compensation payable to persons on leave shall be paid at the times at which salaries of the other members of the teaching staff are paid and in the same manner.

 After each leave period is completed, evidence as determined by the institution must be submitted to the appropriate supervisor to indicate that the purpose for which the leave was granted has been achieved.